Being Your Own General Contractor

 The biggest benefit of being your own contractor is the ability to make sure you are getting exactly what you want, and of course saving money.
 Professional contractors are in the business to turn a profit, and charging twenty to thirty percent on top of materials costs is not unheard of.
 If you do the job yourself you obviously save that percentage.

 But don’t be blinded by saving money.
 There is a lot to juggle when it comes to being a contractor including checking your local building department to determine permit regulations and any special requirements.
-Overlooking the entire project, from subcontracting to ordering all the materials and getting them delivered on-time and on-budget requires a great deal of time and effort.
+Overseeing the entire project, from subcontracting to ordering all the materials and getting them delivered on-time and on-budget requires a great deal of time and effort.